 If you are an adoptive parent of a teenager, you might have been troubled to hear that adoptees are more likely than the average teenager to deal with mental health issues.
-Time reports that 14 percent of adoptees have behavioral or mental health issues; that’s twice the percentage that non-adopted individuals suffer from the same conditions.
+A study from the University of Minnesota found that 14 percent of adoptees have behavioral or mental health issues; that’s twice the percentage that non-adopted individuals suffer from the same conditions.
 The reasons why this is the case can be vast and depend on a lot of different factors.
 Read on to find out more about mental health issues and how they might pertain to your adopted teen.

 Demographics of Adoptive Families